TomFranse/inventhor/documentation/architecture.md

 The application integrates a custom AI chat component at the top of the main page:

 - **ChatComponent**: A direct integration with the OpenAI API
+  - Custom implementation with real OpenAI API calls
+  - No dependency on third-party chat packages for core functionality
+  - Full control over request and response handling
 - Features include:
   - Custom Material UI styling for chat bubbles and interface
   - User and AI message display with timestamps